 Again, to get your Bank of America free museum admission, EVERY PERSON must have their own card and photo ID.
 It doesn’t matter if your card is a primary card or an authorized user card, but if you don’t have a card, you won’t get free entrance to museums.
 Children do have reduced admission at many museums, but check with the individual museum.

 Bank of America Free Museum days

-The Bank of America free museum days are typically the first weekend (Saturday and Sunday) of each month.
-The Bank of America Museums on Us 2019 dates are:
+The Bank of America free museum days are typically the first full weekend (Saturday and Sunday) of each month.
+The Bank of America Museums on Us 2020 dates are:

 How to visit museums that are Bank of America free museums

 You can view the Bank of America free museum list at the BoA Museum on Us site here.
 You can also search through the list of the 220 Bank of America free museums by state to find one close to you

 One other thing to note is that if you visit during the Bank of America free museum day, the museum is likely to be VERY crowded!

 The Indianapolis Children’s Museum is NOT on the Bank of America free museum list, and it USED to offer free admission on the first Thursday of each month but now offer $5 First Thursdays.
 We’ve been there a couple of times when it was Free First Thursday and it gets SUPER crowded.
 Same thing will apply for museums that participate in the Bank of America museum on us program.

 Our trips to free museums on the Bank of America free museum list